Obiajulu-gif/chain_move/README.md

 ## 🎯 **Key Features**

 1. **Blockchain-Powered Ride Booking**: Passengers book rides with guaranteed payment security and driver incentives.
-2. **Driver Earnings Model**:
-   - **10% Upfront**: Drivers are paid a portion of the fare upon booking confirmation.
-   - **90% Completion Bonus**: Full payment is released only after ride completion.
+2. **Request Network SDK** is used to create and pay for rides, and also used to retrieve information about all the created rides and individual rides.
-3. **Interactive Ride Management**: Real-time updates for drivers and passengers through a dynamic UI.
+2. **Interactive Ride Management**: Real-time updates for drivers and passengers through a dynamic UI showing the status of each ride
-4. **Secure Payments**: Built on **Request Network**, ensuring tamper-proof transactions and transparent records.
+4. **Secure Payments**: Built on **Request Network**, ensuring tamper-proof transactions and transparent records, as every transaction is being saved to the blockchain.
+5. **Driver and Passenger Dashboard**: Intuitive dashboards to manage bookings, ride details, and payment histories.

+6. **Ride Invoice Generation**: Automatically generates downloadable and shareable ride invoices as PDFs.
+7. **Interactive Map Integration**: View and select routes via interactive maps.

 ---